 What types of hyperpigmentation does the Cosmelan peel treat?

-Thanks to its gentle nature, the Cosmelan peel can effectively treat nearly all forms of hyperpigmentation, including melasma that is resistant to laser treatments.
-Additionally, Dr. Green often employs the Cosmelan peel to address cases where patients have improperly received laser treatments, leading to worsened hyperpigmentation.
-Some of the primary skin conditions that Dr. Green treats with Cosmelan treatment include:
+Thanks to its gentle approach, the Cosmelan peel can effectively treat nearly all types of hyperpigmentation, including melasma that doesn’t respond to laser treatments.
+Additionally, Dr. Green often uses the Cosmelan peel to address cases where patients have worsened hyperpigmentation after improper laser treatments.
+Some of the main skin conditions Dr. Green treats with the Cosmelan procedure include:

 • Melasma